AganithShanbhag/AganithShanbhag/README.md

 > **An Electronics Engineering student with an interest in Software Engineering.
-I love Web Development and currently learning App Dev.
+I love Web Development and currently branching into the world of Data Science.
 Recent projects include React and React-native with Firebase BaaS.
 I am experienced with C++, Python, Matlab, Pspice, Ngspice, Proteus and have spent a considerable amount of time